isc-projects/kea/doc/sphinx/arm/install.rst

    If LaTeX packages are missing, Kea will skip PDF generation and will produce only HTML documents.

+-  The Kerberos 5 libraries, when using the --with-gssapi configuration flag.

 Visit ISC's Knowledgebase at https://kb.isc.org/docs/installing-kea for system-specific installation tips.